-2.2 Self-plagiarism
+2.3 Self-plagiarism

-Self-plagiarism is submission by the student of work or large elements of work that has been submitted previously for academic credit in a different part of the course.
+Self-plagiarism is submission by the student of work or large elements of work that has been submitted previously for academic credit whether at this institution or another.

-Students wishing to include content that has been marked previously as part of another submission, must cite and reference their previous work.
+Students wishing to include content that has been marked previously as part of another submission must cite and reference their previous work.

 There is no minimum threshold for self-plagiarism.
 The penalties for self-plagiarism relate to the context and impact on the academic submission of the plagiarised element(s).
 Consideration will be given to the impact that the plagiarised content has on the overall mark that the submission would have obtained had the plagiarism not been identified.
 This is a matter of academic judgement.
 Software such as Turnitin, or other packages to identify academic similarity reports, are indicative tools.
-A high or low similarity score does not result automatically in either action or inaction.
+A high or low similarity score does not result automatically in either action or inaction

-2.3 Contract Cheating
+2.4 Contract Cheating